Forestry Commission, UDS plant teak, mahogany trees at Nyankpala | News Ghana

 Mr Nsiah Bempah Ahmed, Northern Regional Manager, Forestry Commission said “Government’s intention is to ensure a green Ghana.
 So, all of us must plant trees and take care of them to grow.”

-This year’s Green Ghana Day aims to plant 10 million trees to help protect the environment and restore the country’s vegetative cover.
+The Green Ghana Day was held on Friday, June 09, 2023, to plant 10 million trees to help protect the environment and restore the country’s vegetative cover.